I am like the “tax collector,” the sinner, in Luke 15:1-7.

-Tax collectors were Jewish people who worked for the overarching Roman government of that day—about 2000 years ago.
-They collected taxes from their fellow Jews and gave the taxes to the Roman government, after first skimming off excessive amounts for themselves.
-In essence, tax collectors became wealthy at the expense of their people.
+Jewish tax collectors worked for the Roman government 2000 years ago.
+They collected taxes from their people, and after skimming off excessive amounts for themselves, they gave the rest to the Romans.
+Tax collectors became wealthy at the expense of their people.

-I have never had a job as a tax collector, but I know I have ripped people off—not financially as much as within my mind and my spirit as I had improperly negative thoughts about them, and as I perhaps even degraded them with my words of negative rumor or gossip.
-Through this, I took from them who I believe are each specially designed in the image of God (Genesis 1:27).
+I’ve never been a tax collector, but I have ripped people off—not financially as much as within my mind or spirit as I had improper, negative thoughts toward them, and as I degraded them with negative rumor or gossip.

-The sinners were people who did not live by what were understood as the proper moral and religious codes of the day.
-I suppose some of the sinners clearly lived a “messy” life.
-Others were viewed unfavorably by the religious leaders as non-synagogue—non-church—people.
+“Sinners” did not live by the proper moral and religious codes of the day.
+Some of them clearly lived “messy” lives.
+Others were viewed unfavorably by religious leaders as non-church people.

-Needless to say, the tax collectors and sinners in Luke 15:1 were despised.
-Most of society, certainly including the moral and religious people, looked down upon the tax collectors and sinners.
-I must admit that I cannot relate to the tax collectors and sinners in feeling heavy disgust from others.
-However, I know of many who can relate to that; it must be a terrible feeling!
+The tax collectors and sinners were despised, and looked down upon by most others.
+I cannot relate to the tax collectors and sinners in that way—feeling disgust from others.
+I do know some who can relate; they describe it as a horrible feeling!

-But, at the same time they were in a GREAT place, welcomed at Jesus’ dining table as His friends!
-As a forgiven child of God, I concur—that is a most wonderful place, available to every person.
+At the same time, they were in a great place—welcomed at Jesus’ dining table, as His friends.
+I concur—that is an awesome place, available to every person.
 Wondering how?
 Click here: Searching?
-Consider this…, or shoot me an email at firstname.lastname@example.org to discuss it further.
+Consider this…